 If infrastructure development allows, seasonal mating will markedly assist lactation period management and overall business efficiency.
 The key objective of seasonal mating is to reduce the period of lactation in the dry season.
-This will preserve body condition, support healthy egg development and ovarian function for cycling, and improve herd reproductive performance.
+Doing so, will preserve body condition, support healthy egg development and ovarian function for cycling, and improve cow reproductive performance.
 Mating should be timed to restrict or eliminate dry season lactations.
 For more information see Seasonal mating.

 Wet season supplements are necessary to correct major mineral deficiencies, which can impact significantly on feed intake, growth rates and fertility.
 The key mineral deficiency in northern Australia is phosphorus.
 For more information see Phosphorus supplementation.